-When Terasaka sought to sacrifice Nagisa to kill Korosensei, Korosensei menacingly threatened all of their families if they made another self-harming attempt like that.
+When Terasaka sought to sacrifice Nagisa to take the life of Korosensei, Korosensei menacingly threatened all of their families if they made another self-harming attempt like that.
 He reverted to his old teaching approach of dread.
 He learns to use empathy to teach lessons instead of fear and reward as he did with his first student as the series progresses.

 Korosensei was an impartial, compassionate, and perceptive person who would do practically anything to aid his students.
 The pupils admired him despite his plan to destroy the Earth in a year.
 Aware of each student’s requirements, Korosensei would sometimes be inspired by a student’s present issues or interests and strive to help them out.

 Dio is continually deceptive and lacking in compassion and humanity.

 Dio is known for his limitless ambition and desire for power.
 Dio, mistreated by his father, underprivileged, and living in the worst conditions, set out to become the richest, then the most powerful, being on Earth.
 To achieve this, Dio exploited anything or anybody he could, disregarding any morals that would limit his options.
 Dio wanted to increase his authority through deception, and more .
 Dio adores power and has expressed how nice it feels to be in a dominant position.
 On the other hand, Dio was angry and extremely concerned by the idea of someone challenging him or equaling his power.